boldport/pcbmode/README.md

 ## Contributing

-For contributing code, see the CONTRIBUTE.md included in this repository.
+For contributing code, see CONTRIBUTE.md.

 If you'd like to contribute _towards_ development in the form of hard cold electronic money, see the end of [this](https://boldport.com/pcbmode) page.

 ## The name
 The 'mod' in PCBmodE has a double meaning.
 The first is short for 'modern' (in contrast to tired old EDA tools).
 The second is a play on the familiar 'modifications' or 'mods' done to imperfect PCBs.
 Call it 'PCB mode' or 'PCB mod E', whichever you prefer.

 ## License
-PCBmodE is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+PCBmodE is licensed under GPL 3.0.
+See LICENSE.